 7. Lake Toya

 Lake Toya is a part of Shikotsu-Toya National Park located in the south of Hokkaido, about 1.5 hour by car from the New Chitose Airport or about 2 hours by car from Sapporo.
 It is an almost perfectly round lake formed in a caldera.
 The picturesque lake was chosen as the location of the G8 Summit in 2008.
 Near the lake, there is Mount Usu, an active volcano which last erupted in the year 2000.
 You can take the Usuzan Ropeway to the summit of Mount Usu.

 On the foot and Mount Usu, next to the lake, you can visit the hot spring resort Toyako Onsen.
 Stay overnight at one of many hotels, stroll along the promenade with foot baths (ashiyu), and in the evening from May through October enjoy the daily firework show.
 The promenade is also the departure point for sightseeing boat cruises of the lake.The sculpture garden borders the shoreline of the lake with 58 large sculptures.

 How to go to Lake Toya

-From Sapporo Station take JR Hakodate Main Line to Toya Station (about 2 hrs).
-From Toya Station, take Donan Bus to Toyako Onsen (about 20 minutes).
+From Sapporo Station take the JR Hakodate Main Line to Toya Station (about 2 hrs).
+From Toya Station, take the Donan Bus to Toyako Onsen (about 20 minutes).